-Registered Nurse (RN) OR
+Registered Nurse (RN) Labor and Delivery (L&D)

 I've been with TNS for almost a year now and have nothing but great things to say about my recruiter and compliance associate!
 I'm currently in Nashville on assignment and it's is full of great things!
 Incredible live music, culture, and people who desire to treat all with love, respect, and kindness!
 The sun seems to always be shining, the food is amazing, and the hospitals have been good to me.
 I would highly suggest this city as your next travel destination!!

 Trusted nurse staffing is such a great company to work for and they are so easy to work with.
 I love using them as my first company for travel nursing!

 My recruiter did an amazing job at finding the best fit for me!
 An outstanding job with communication, updates and ensuring all my questions were answered!!

 I have been with Trusted Staffing for about 18 months now.
 I have essentially been working local contracts, but the experiences have been memorable.
 My recruiter, is always available when I have a question or concern.
 Travel nursing is something all nurses should experience.
 I can't wait until I can do some serious traveling

 Every member of this company I’ve interacted with has exceeded my expectations.
 My recruiter, Alex, is so commutative and goes above and beyond always.
 I can’t imagine switching to another company!

 I have had the best experience with Trusted Nurse Staffing.
 My recruiter Tom is amazing.
 He always treats me with respect and as a friend.
 He is on top of everything I need.
 And when my Dad passed away, he helped me with time off, no problem and they even sent me a beautiful comfort box that was very helpful.
 Fully recommend this agency.

 The first step in becoming a travel nurse with Trusted Nurse Staffing is creating a free online profile.
 If you’re looking for travel nurse assignments, Tennessee has many options.
 After you create your profile, you can browse all of our active job listings.